 SAMHSA provides leadership and devotes its resources, including programs, policies, information and data, contracts and grants, to help the United States act on the knowledge that:

-- Behavioral Health is essential for overall wellbeing
+- Behavioral Health is essential to health

 - Prevention works